-If moving house will make it more difficult for the other parent to spend time with a child or will make the existing arrangements unworkable, then you should try and get the other parent's consent to move.
+If moving house will make it more difficult for the other party to spend time with a child or will make the existing arrangements unworkable, then you should try and get their consent to move.
 If they won't agree, you may need to apply for parenting orders allowing you to move.

 These cases are called relocation cases.
-You will have to show the court why it is in the best interests of the child to allow you to move with the children and how the other parent will be able to maintain a meaningful relationship with the child (if safe to do so).
+You will have to show the court why it is in the best interests of the child to allow you to move with the children.

 You should get legal advice before you move.
-If you move with the children without the consent of the other parent or a court order, the court can make orders for the children to live with the other parent or force you to return if the children are to live with you.
+If you move with the children without the consent of the other party or without a court order allowing you to move, the court can make orders for the children to live with the other party or force you to return if the children are to live with you.

-If there are current parenting orders in place and the move would mean that you cannot comply with the orders, you will need to apply to the court to vary the orders before you can move unless the other parent agrees to you moving.
+If there are current parenting orders in place and the move would mean that you cannot comply with the orders, you will need to apply to the court to vary the orders before you can move unless the other party agrees to you moving.
 It is important to get this agreement in writing.